FALL FY 18 PROGRAM ANNOUNCEMENT

 - No experience marketing technologies

-- No experience in marketing and scaling technologies
+- No experience in scaling technologies

 - Governance structure and Board inappropriate for TRL or not addressed